AnchyDev/Attriboost/.github/README.md

 - Add the book (item_id: 16073) to your loot template, quests, reward modules, etc..
 - Spawn in the librarian (npc_id: 441153).
 - Enable the module in config.

+## Credits
+- Foe - I basically stole his idea for using auras as attributes.